-Aarish has led businesses for over a decade and is currently the CFO of an educational tech business powered by Eton College.
+Aarish's led businesses for over a decade and is currently the CFO of an educational tech business powered by Eton College.
 He has also executed greenfield projects and secured over $10 million in venture, debt, and working capital funding.
-He now freelances to tackle a variety of business challenges and to help technology startups and scale-up founders understand and model their finance needs, secure investments, and build scalable businesses.
+He now freelances to tackle a variety of business challenges and to help technology startups and scale-up founders understand and model their financial needs, secure investments, and build scalable businesses.

 Accepted into the first cohort of the Founders Factory—a multi-sector incubator and accelerator led by Brent Hoberman and Henry Lane-Fox of LastMinute.com with backing from Holtzbrinck, the Guardian Group, L'Oreal, Aviva, easyJet, and other institutions.

 Built a strategic financial model including a DCF to defend valuation, developed a pitch deck and investment teaser for a seed raise of £1 million, and attended investor pitches with the CEO to provide support on financial matters.

 Advised shareholders on growth opportunities in the Edtech sector—proposing a partnership model to scale business into multiple global territories.

 Managed investor relations—including monthly financial analysis, reporting against milestones and advising on ongoing funding of joint venture operation.
 Over £800,000 of funding deployed over 12 months of operations.